NavyaG-lab/Tech-writer/data-users/FAQs/dataset-series.md

 ## Missing all data of an append in the Dataset series

-If you find your dataset was committed successfully but couldn't find all the data of an append in the analytical environment, then it is an **issue with the schema mismatch**.
-Refere the documentation on [troubleshooting schema mismatches in Dataset series](https://github.com/nubank/data-platform-docs/blob/master/data-users/etl_users/dataset_series.md#troubleshooting-dataset-series-schema-mismatches).
+If you find your dataset was committed successfully but couldn't find all the data of an append in the analytical environment, then it is likely **schema mismatch** issue.
+Refer to the documentation on [troubleshooting schema mismatches in Dataset series](https://github.com/nubank/data-platform-docs/blob/master/data-users/etl_users/dataset_series.md#troubleshooting-dataset-series-schema-mismatches).

 ## Missing partial data of an append in the Dataset series

-Incase some part of the data in the dataset is missing, then it is an **issue with deduplication of rows**.
+In case some part of the data in the dataset is missing, then it could be due to either an **issue with the deduplication of rows** or a **schema mismatch** issue

 ### Description